muhmiauwau/ST-SuperObjective/README.md

 Before you begin, ensure you've met the following prerequisites:

-- Make sure you're on the latest version of SillyTavern
+- **Uninstall the Objectives extension using the "Manage Extensions" button in the Extensions panel.**
 - Install the ST-SuperObjective extension using this link: https://github.com/ForgottenGlory/ST-SuperObjective.git and the "Install extension" button on the extensions panel.

 ## Common Use Cases